-George Lehman, Program Director (Bluffton University) Michelle Horning, Goshen College advisor Phil Mason, associate professor of business and executive director of graduate and continuing studies Jerrell Ross Richer, professor of economics Tim Yoder, adjunch professor of business
+George Lehman, Program Director (Bluffton University) Michelle Horning, Goshen College advisor Jerrell Ross Richer, professor of economics Tim Yoder, adjunct professor of business

 The collaborative MBA is an accredited 36-credit degree, designed for working professionals, that can be completed in 22 months.
 It has a values-based curriculum that develops "leadership for the common good."
-This online program is highly interactive and includes two weeks of residency, one at the beginning, at one of the collaborating schools: Goshen College, Bluffton University, Canadian Mennonite University, or Eastern Mennonite University, and one week at an international setting after a year of course work.
+This online program is highly interactive and includes two weeks of residency, one at the beginning, at one of the collaborating schools: Goshen College, Bluffton University, Canadian Mennonite University, or Eastern Mennonite University, and one week at an international setting after a year of coursework.
 Core curriculum courses are delivered using weekly live video conferencing.
 All other classes are delivered either in live video conferencing or flexible online formats.
-Students take a common core of classes and also choose one of several concentrations.
+Students take a common core of classes and also choose one of the several concentrations.
 The collaborative arrangement ensures a variety of qualified professors and a diverse cohort of students.